3 Shrines 1 Festival:

 The Hachinohe Sansha Taisai

 During the Hachinohe Sansha Taisai, a panel made up of 36 people examines and judges the 27 floats of the festival.
-The panel includes one person from each of the float associations and an extra nine judges.
 Unlike other float festival such as Nebuta, the floats for the Hachinohe Sansha Taisai are not made by professionals, but instead are made by regular people in each of the neighborhoods that participate in the festival.
 Far from quelling any friendly rivalry, the promise of winning the coveted best float prize is a fierce motivator with each neighborhood trying to out-build, out-decorate, and out-do all the others.

 1.What is the Hachinohe Sansha Taisai?